risx3/rishabhnimje.github.io/_posts/2020-01-17-house-prices.md

 ![png](/images/house-prices/notebook_51_0.png)

 **Of those features with the largest correlation to SalePrice, some also are correlated strongly to each other.**
-**To avoid failures of the ML regression models due to multicollinearity, these are dropped in part 2.**
-**This is optional and controlled by the switch drop_similar (global settings)**
+**To avoid failures of the ML regression models due to multicollinearity, these are dropped** **This is optional and controlled by the switch drop_similar (global settings)**

 ## Data Wrangling